ERMI-Software/ermi-file-format/ERMI Intergration Guide.md

 ## 4. Getting Results out of ERMI

-Like sources, results can be pulled from ERMI or pushed from ERMI into a client owned system.
-ERMI can push results into a client managed S3 bucket, or clients can pull results from a ERMI managed S3 bucket or Google Drive account.
+Like sources, ERMI can push results into a client managed S3 bucket, or clients can pull results from a ERMI managed S3 bucket or Google Drive account.

-Each set of results consists of a report and a collection of machine readable files.
+Each set of results consists of a report and a collection of machine readable files. **please note the machine readable files contain additional data which is not in the report*

 ### i.
 Human Readable Report